“Embracing our values today… to be a successful part of the world tomorrow!”

 At South Farnborough, we shape our history curriculum to ensure it is fully inclusive to every child.
 Our aims are to fulfil the requirements of the National Curriculum for History; providing a broad, balanced and differentiated curriculum that encompasses the British Values throughout; ensuring the progressive development of historical concepts, knowledge and skills; and for the children to study life in the past.

 In ensuring high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
 History is taught as part of a topic, focusing on knowledge and skills stated in the National Curriculum.
 At South Farnborough, we ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
 For example, using the local area to look at aviation, comparing the similarities and differences in environments and communities, and through looking at ancient civilizations and cultures.
-In lessons, we discuss choices which were made and the impact this has had.
-This allows children to empathise with people in the past and learn from their experiences.

 Below are examples from each year group where children will have the opportunity to use their English and mathematical skills within history: